dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Deliverables/README.md

 ## Honor Code

 Edit this section to include a statement of the Honor Code.
+On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work.

 ## Team Members

 List the other members of your team here.

+Matthew Trautmann, Christian Hamilton, Randall Lee, Ryan

 ## I Promise I'll Only Make You Do This One Time